Editor's PickWhat Is Zero Day Exploit? Risks And Why Is It Called Zero...

 How To Detect Zero Day Exploit

 Unlike “N-day exploits”, which may continue after a leak has been plugged, zero-day exploit is limited to the first 24-hours.
-And while it's generally difficult to prevent it, developers can put certain measures in place for early detection.
+And while it’s generally difficult to prevent it, developers can put specific measures in place for early detection.

 Risks Of Zero Day Exploit